abandoned/help.mop.io/_docs/amazon-mws.md

 ---
 layout: page
-title: Integration with Amazon MWS
+title: Amazon MWS
-permalink: /amazon-mws-integration/
+permalink: /amazon-mws/
 ---

 Amazon Marketplace Web Service (MWS) is a web service that helps sellers programmatically exchange data on their listings, orders and more.
 We use MWS to receive real-time marketplace notifications and send back inventory updates.